bduong4/just-the-docs/docs/task_1.md

 1. Get ID and password of the remote desktop that you want to access under `Your ID` and `Password`.
 This located under `Allow Remote Control` on the left panel.

-2. On your main computer, enter the ID of the remote computer in the `Partner ID` field.
+2. On your local computer, enter the ID of the remote computer in the `Partner ID` field.
 This is located under the `Control Remote Computer` on the right panel.

 3. Select `Remote control` and click the **Connect** button.